 It might seem a little odd that Jarvis would, at this time in history, lead a movement honoring women’s most traditional role inside the home, especially considering that Jarvis was one of these New Women https://tammayauthor.com/uncategorized/the-progressive-eras-new-woman who held a career as an advertising editor and earned a college degree.
 But suffragism was also about making women visible and respected for their own merits and contributions to society.
 Mothers fit right into this category (since you have to be a woman to be a mother, right?)

-Jarvis campaigned with the government for Mother’s Day and won.
-In May of 1914 (only a few months before the outbreak of World War I), President Woodrow Wilson signed the proclamation that declared Mother’s Day a national holiday in the United States.
-By the 1920’s, Mother’s Day, like most American holidays, had become a very profitable one, specifically for florists and candy makers.
-Jarvis was disillusioned by this commercialization of Mother’s Day toward the end of her life, and she spent much of her later years trying to gain the recognition she and her mother deserved for being the godmothers of the holiday.
-One of the beautiful things about history is that, while innovators may not be appreciated during their own lifetime, we can look back and give them the appreciation they deserve decades, even centuries, later.
+In May of 1914, only a few months before the outbreak of World War I, President Woodrow Wilson signed the proclamation to make Mother’s Day a national holiday.
+By the 1920s, Mother’s Day, like most American holidays, had become a target for consumerism, specifically florists and candy makers.
+Jarvis was disillusioned by this toward the end of her life and spent much of her later years trying to gain the recognition she deserved.
+One of the beautiful things about history is that, while innovators may not be appreciated during their own lifetime, we can look back and give them the kudos they deserve decades, even centuries, later.

 Mothers play a huge role in my historical fiction series set during the Gilded Age.
 The Waxwood Series is about Vivian, a Nob Hill society debutante who unravels the secrets and lies of her family’s past to find her own journey of maturity and her place in the world.
 Much of this involves her relationship with her mother Larissa.
 Larissa is a complex character as a mother and a woman and the series also takes Vivian and Larissa through the evolution of their relationship over the last decade of the 19th century.